 Ketosis periods may be longer than your keto diet plan when you include these exogenous ketones in your diet.
 You may not like the strong, unpleasant taste of these supplements.
 They are also very expensive.

 These supplements are manufactured by adding ketone salts to sodium, potassium, magnesium and calcium.
 You can find ketone salts in different forms, like powders, pills and drinks.
 These electrolytes have important roles to play in your body.
 However, these exogenous ketones can increase the levels of electrolytes.
-This is not good for your health as it can cause kidney disease.
 Your body may struggle to regulate electrolytes.
 Your body will take less time to enter ketosis when you are using these supplements.
 However, your body will not be able to maintain this state for longer as compared to your keto diet meal plan.

 In addition to ketone esters and ketone salts, there are some other supplements that can have similar effects.
 However, medium chain triglycerides are not exogenous ketones.
 After your body absorbs MCTs, your liver converts them into ketones.